 Existing and future governmental regulation may substantially affect the way in which we conduct our business.
 These regulations may increase the cost of doing business or may restrict the way in which we offer products and services.
 As a result of the amendment in April 2004 of the Telecommunication Business Law and deregulation including elimination of the regulatory distinction between carriers providing telecommunications services through networks owned by other telecommunication carriers and carriers which own or have long-term leases for the networks through which they offer telecommunication services, competition may increase.
-Recently, the MIC has been considering adapting laws and regulations to control actions that hurt public order over the Internet.
 Furthermore, we cannot predict future regulatory changes which may affect our business.
 Any changes in laws, such as those described above, or regulations or MIC policy affecting our business activities and those of our competitors could adversely affect our financial condition or results of operations.
 For more information, see Item 4., "Business Overview - Regulation of the Telecommunications Industry in Japan".